top of page

 How much does an IFGA RPL Assessment cost?

-Depending on your level of experience and qualification, as well as the number of specialisation requirements you have completed, an RPL in-person assessment should take approximately 2-3 full days per candidate.
+Depending on your level of experience and qualification, as well as the number of specialisation requirements you have completed, an in-person assessment should take approximately 2-3 full days per candidate.

 How long does it take to be assessed for IFGA RPL?